 You may also like

-A weekend of Jane Austen-inspired activities with the Friday evening talk by Hope Greenberg on Regency fashion, optional carriage or sleigh rides […]
+A weekend of Jane Austen-inspired activities with the Friday evening talk on the Royal Navy of Austen’s time, a Regency-style dinner party […]